I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONElectrostimulation (also known as electrical stimulation) refers to the application of electrical current through electrodes placed directly on the skin.
+DESCRIPTIONElectrostimulation (electrical stimulation) refers to the application of electrical current through electrodes placed directly on the skin.
 Electromagnetic therapy involves the application of electromagnetic fields, rather than direct electrical current.
 Both are proposed as treatments for wounds, generally chronic wounds.

-Since the 1950's, investigators have used electrical stimulation as a technique to promote wound healing, based on the theory that electrical stimulation may:
+Since the 1950's, investigators have used electrical stimulation to promote wound healing, based on the theory that electrical stimulation may:

 Electrical stimulation refers to the application of electrical current through electrodes placed directly on the skin in close proximity to the wound.
 The types of electrical stimulation and devices can be categorized into four (4) groups based on the type of current: 1) low-intensity direct current (LIDC), 2) high-voltage pulsed current (HVPC), 3) alternating current, (AC), and 4) transcutaneous electrical nerve stimulation (TENS).
 Electromagnetic therapy is a related but distinct form of treatment that involves the application of electromagnetic fields rather than direct electrical current.

 POLICYElectrical stimulation for the treatment of wounds, including but not limited to low-intensity direct current (LIDC), high-voltage pulsed current (HVPC), alternating current (AC), and transcutaneous electrical nerve stimulation (TENS) is considered investigational.

 Electrical stimulation performed by the patient in the home setting for the treatment of wounds is considered investigational.